jessepav/libgdx-wiki-old/Textures,-textureregion-and-spritebatch.md

 ## SpriteBatch

-LibGdx comes with **`SpriteBatch`** which takes care of all the steps needed to achieve texture mapping and displaying texture mapped rectangles on the screen.
+libGDX comes with **`SpriteBatch`** which takes care of all the steps needed to achieve texture mapping and displaying texture mapped rectangles on the screen.
 It is a convenience class which makes drawing onto the screen extremely easy and it is also optimised.

 It works with screen coordinates and uses pixel perfect screen resolution.
 The lower left corner is the origin (coordinate 0,0) with the X axis pointing right and the Y axis pointing up.